RachelFurlong-dev/milestone-project3-v1/README.md

 - Build in an extra step into deleting a record - a warning popup asking if the user really wants to delete a record before going ahead.
 - User to be able to indicate and upvote favourite houseplants.
 - Allow users to upload a houseplant image rather than only a URL.
+- Design a 404 page to redirect users to the home page.

+## Potential business development opportunities:
+- Add an email field to the login section (in line with GDPR rules) to build a database of potential customers for Houseplantr products.
 - User to be provided with an about page to find out more about Houseplantr.
-- Design a 404 page to redirect users to the home page.
+- Design a sign up form to provide an an opportunity to sign up to communications from Houseplantr.
+- Add more social media channel icon links to the app.

 # Design:
 ## Colour scheme